isomerpages/ogp-isomer/_getting-started/FAQs/General.md

 ---
 ##### Do I need to know coding to edit my website?

 No, you do not need to know HTML or CSS.
-When you edit a page on Isomer you use a rich text editor that gives you buttons to
+When you edit a page on Isomer you use a rich text editor with basic editing capabilities.  pages use markdown.

-where you can use markdown sym

-Markdown is a plain text format, it can be easily edited using any text editor, making it a flexible and versatile option for editing text.
+To edit the Homepage, contact us page, or navigation bar, we use a block editing system where The team is looking into extending this block editing function to all Isomer pages to remove even the need to use markdown.

 ##### Can I launch a non [gov.sg](http://gov.sg/) domain?
 Yes you can.
 Please consult your ITD on this.

 ##### What analytics does Isomer offer?